teusH/MySense/README.md

 # Software
 ## Scripts
 All scripts are written in Python 2.
 Python 3 is supported but not tested well.
+The PyCom related script are written in micro Python (Python 3).
-Scripts have been tested on Raspberry Pi (2 and 3) running Wheezy, Jessie and Stretch Debian based OS.
+Scripts have been tested on ARM based Raspberry Pi (2 and 3) running Wheezy, Jessie and Stretch Debian based OS and PyCom LoPy-4 (ESP8266 based controller).
 Scripts have a -h (help) option.
 With no arguments the script will be started in interactive mode.
 Arguments: *start*, *status*, *stop*.

 ### Support scripts